 Research conducted by the Aberdeen Group showed that in recent years 73% of 18-34 year olds found their last job through a social network.

-As we enter 2020, its predicted that 50% of the workforce will now be millennials (Gen Y) i.e. 50% of the workforce will be using social media as a key part of their job search.
+As we approach 2021 and beyond, its predicted that 50% of the workforce will now be millennials (Gen Y) i.e. 50% of the workforce will be using social media as a key part of their job search.

 Millennials have grown up using the internet and they spend a lot of their waking hours plugged into one or more social media platform (an average of 9.5 per day), so it makes perfect sense that they are turning to social media networks as a substantial part of their job search activities.